tw875768/live-event-android/CONTRIBUTING.md

 # Contributing to Live Event App Android

-Looking to contribute something to the Cannonball?
+Looking to contribute something to the app?
 Here's how you can help.

 ## Bugs reports